srobo/website/_events/sr2025/competition.md

 The competition will be held from _Saturday 12th April_ until _Sunday 13th April_.

-We anticipate that doors will open 9am and we aim to finish around 5pm, however the exact timings and schedule will be announced closer to the event.
+The provisional day schedule is available below.

-### Day 1 - 12th April, 2025
+### Day 1 - 12th April 2025

 | Time  | Activity         |
 | ----- | ---------------- |